knalum/react-minimalistic-gantt/README.md

 - itemTooltip: Tooltip for gantt item
 - options: GanttChartOptions

-Task:
+Item:

-- id: Unique id for a task item
+- id: Unique id for an item
-- rowId: Id for all tasks placed on same row
+- rowId: Id for all items placed on same row
 - displayName: String to be displayed on a gantt item
-- start: Start date for a task
+- start: Start date for a item
-- end: End date for a task
+- end: End date for a item

 GanttChartOptions: